Cleaning in working class houses in the 1900s

 My mother washed the oil cloth on her hands and knees using a scrubbing brush and soapy water.

 The scrubbing brush was bristle set in a wooden handle.
 The soap was, as always, Sunlight carbolic soap - the same block that we used to wash ourselves.
 The hot water came from the copper in the scullery or a kettle over the kitchener fire or, in summer when it was too hot for either of these, a primus stove.
 The water was softened with a few crystals of washing soda, as water where we lived in Edmonton was hard.

-There is nothing in my mother's recollections about dusting, although her mother must have done it.
-My mother may have felt that the process was no different to how women dusted in the 1980s when she wrote her recollections.
+There is nothing in my mother's recollections about dusting.
+As her own mother must have done it, my mother may have felt that the process was no different to how women dusted in the 1980s when she wrote her recollections.
 She certainly mentions her mother using a duster in another context.
 If you can add any information, please let me know.